Supporting Data Privacy and Security

 The supplemental information for LHRIC/SWBOCES contracted software is available using the link above.
 A variety of contracting consortiums and buying channels are used to ensure Ed Law 2-d Part 121 Regulation compliance.
 If you have any questions about the laws and regulation contact Dr. Madalyn Romano (email@example.com).
 For questions regarding software through Student / Financial Services, contact Jay Dave (firstname.lastname@example.org).
 For Instructional Software contracts, contact Sarah Martabano (email@example.com)

 What to do in the first 48 hours of a Cyber attack can make a big difference in the impact of the attack.
-The link below will provide districts with contact information and steps to follow in the event of a Cyber attack on your systems.
+The link below will provide districts with steps to follow in the event of a Cyber attack on your systems.

 Additional Resources - Dealing with COVID-19

 In the wake of the COVID-19 crisis, school districts have leveraged online conferencing platforms to stay connected.
 Officials are raising concerns about security due to several reports of uninvited visitors crashing meetings.
 While educators continue the transition to digital learning, this site is a live document designed to assist school districts with best practices for providing secure online conferencing.